PurpleGuitar/python-kickstart-project/readme.md

 `tests/` folder.
 It is already set up as a importable module for automatic test discovery.

+# VSCode

+VSCode has been configured for several actions:

+- Run and debug `main.py` with and without tracing.
-In VSCode, you can see, run, and debug your tests from the "Testing" View.
+- Discover, run, and debug your unit tests in the "Testing" view.

 # Troubleshooting